 Hi!
-I am faculty in the Department of Political Science at the South Asia Institute, Heidelberg University, Germany.
-I teach courses ranging from Comparative Politics; Institutions and Institutional change ; Governance and politics of welfare; Politics of Climate Change; Indian and South Asian Politics ; Public Policy; and Qualitative Methods.
+I am a political scientist teaching at the School of Liberal Studies, UPES, India.
+Earlier, I was a faculty in the Department of Political Science at the South Asia Institute, Heidelberg University, Germany.
+I teach courses ranging from Comparative Politics; Institutions and Institutional Change, Public Policy, Governance and Politics of welfare, Politics of Climate Change; Transparency, Accountability and Corruption in South Asia; Indian and South Asian Politics; and Qualitative Methods.

-I hold a PhD from the South Asian Studies Programme at the National University of Singapore.
-An M.Phil in Public Policy from the Australian National University, I did my masters in Political Science from Jawaharlal Nehru University, New Delhi and hold a bachelors degree in History (Hons.) from the University of Delhi.
+I hold a PhD from the National University of Singapore.
+An M.Phil in Public Policy from the Australian National University, I did my masters in Political Science from Jawaharlal Nehru University, New Delhi and hold a bachelor’s degree in History (Hons.) from the University of Delhi.
 Not unexpectedly, over the years I developed a spirited scholarly interest in politics, policy and history.
-My empirical finidings and theoretical underpinnings can be located at the intersection of all three.
-Having strong faith in field based research, I am sensitive to both area and discipline.
+My empirical findings and theoretical underpinnings can be located at the intersection of all three.
+Having strong faith in field-based research, I am sensitive to both area and discipline.

 Parts of this research have also been published in journals such as the Pacific Affairs (Vol. 92. no.2 2018), Economic and Political Weekly (Vol. 53 no.10 2018) , India Review (Vol.18 no.1 2019) and Indian Politics and Policy (Fall 2019).

-Building on my current work on institutional change I have further probed institutional progression and its deepening.
-My field-work in the eastern Indian state of Bihar has interestingly shown that institutional progression is inextricably linked to the local politics.
-These field insights show that RTI has opened a new space of accountability between state and society giving rise to a new form of citizen agency, whose practitioners I term as ‘agents of accountability’.
+Building on my current work on institutional change, I have further probed institutional progression and its deepening.
+My fieldwork in the eastern Indian state of Bihar has interestingly shown that institutional progression is inextricably linked to the local politics.
+These field insights show that RTI has opened a new space of accountability between state and society, giving rise to a new form of citizen agency, whose practitioners I term as ‘agents of accountability’.
 This research was published as a special article in the Economic and Political Weekly here.
-I wish to expand on this work to include more sub-national states in India and further include cross-country comparisons to examine the intricate relationship between the politics of accountability and democratic deepening.
+I wish to expand on this work to include more sub-national states in India and further incorporate cross-country comparisons to examine the intricate relationship between the politics of accountability and democratic deepening.